 During 2014 Jonas Valfridsson was composer-in-residence with Sinfonietta Riga which resulted in the commissioning of the chamber orchestra work Bikernieku Mezs (a forest outside Riga), composed in the memory of the around 40000 people (mostly jews) that was murdered there during the German occupation.
 The works was premiered in the autumn 2015 and was also brought on tour by Sinfonietta Riga during 2016.

 Temples of Kamakura (2014-15) was composed on commission for Norrköping Symphony Orchestra and was premiered under the baton of Michael Francis.
 Valfridsson found the inspiration for this work during a journey to Japan.
 Each of the four movements depicts one of the ancient temples in Kamakura.

-2018 will see the premieres of two works inspired by the beautiful fairy-tale paintings by the artist John Bauer, who perished tragically with his whole family in an autumn storm on Lake Vättern in 1918.
-Sebastian Stevenson will be soloist with Musica Vitae in the bassoon concertino, Svanhamnen/The Swan Maiden in January.
-It will be followed by John Bauer Suite 1918, a multi-movement orchestral work with choir.
-The work is jointly commissioned by Jönköpings Sinfonietta and the Norrköping Symphony Orchestra, and will have its premiere in Bauer´s hometown of Jönköping in conjunction with the centenary memorial of the accident in November 2018.
+2018 saw the premieres of two works inspired by the beautiful fairy-tale paintings by the artist John Bauer, who perished tragically with his whole family in an autumn storm on Lake Vättern in 1918.
+Sebastian Stevenson was soloist with Musica Vitae in the bassoon concertino, Svanhamnen/The Swan Maiden in January.
+It was followed by John Bauer Suite 1918, a multi-movement orchestral work with choir.
+The work was jointly commissioned by Jönköpings Sinfonietta and the Norrköping Symphony Orchestra, and was premiered in Bauer´s hometown of Jönköping in conjunction with the centenary memorial of the accident in November 2018.